-- 1. "Other business income" included leasing revenue of ¥74,574 million and Income from installment sales of 33,838 million. - 2.
-"Other" presented in "Other ordinary income" included gain on sale of equity securities and others of ¥8,782 million, gain on reversal of reserve for losses on interest repayments of ¥6,052 million, equity in net income of affiliates of ¥5,152million, gains on debentures derecognized from liabilities of ¥3,189 million and gain on monetary assets held in trust of ¥2,763 million. - 3.
-"Other business expenses" included leasing cost of \$69,345 million. - 4.
-"Other general and administrative expenses" included personnel expenses of \$56,249 million. - 5.
-"Other extraordinary gains" were gains on reversal of stock acquisition rights of \$293 million. - 6.
-"Other extraordinary losses" included loss on change in ownership interest related to disposal of the affiliate's treasury stock of ¥234 million. - 7.
-"Impairment losses" included the impairment losses in the Group by the following assets.
+- 1. "Other business income" included leasing revenue of ¥70,003 million and Income from installment sales of 34,561 million. - 2.
+"Other" presented in "Other ordinary income" included equity in net income of affiliates of \$5,697million, gain on monetary assets held in trust of \$2,535 million, gain on reversal of reserve for losses on interest repayments of \$2,333 million, gain on sale of equity securities and others of \$1,252 million and gains on debentures derecognized from liabilities of \$321 million. - 3.
+"Other business expenses" included leasing cost of 464,158 million. - 4.
+"Other general and administrative expenses" included personnel expenses of ¥56,509 million. - 5.
+"Other extraordinary gains" were gains on reversal of stock acquisition rights of ¥218 million.

+6. "Impairment losses" includes the impairment losses related to the following asset groups.

-Location Usage Asset type Usage Asset type Amount (Millions of yen) Tokyo, Fukuoka etc. Branch, ATMs and other Buildings, Other premises and equipment ¥1,334 Tokyo, Osaka etc. IT-related property Other premises and equipment, Software 500 Total ¥1,834
+Location Usage Asset type Amount (Millions of yen) Tokyo, Kanagawa, etc. Branch and ATMs Buildings, Other premises and equipment ¥445 Tokyo, Fukuoka etc. IT-related property Other premises and equipment, Software 231 Total ¥676

-The Group determines the asset group based on the management segmentation.
+The Group determines the asset group based on management segmentation.

-As a result of consideration of the business environment, the Group made a decision to close down some of the branches and ATMs for Individual Business and to cease use and development of some software assets, and segregated them as idle assets.
+As a result of consideration of the business environment, the Bank made a decision to close down some of the branches and ATMs for the Individual Business and to cease use and development of some software assets, and segregated them as idle assets.
 Impairment losses for these assets were recognized assuming their recoverable amount to be zero.